Ace CSS Template

 Astrology: A Study of Humanity's Relationship to the Kosmos.

-Description: This is a very specialized class, designed for those with a specific interest in the mythological, esoteric and philosophical traditions that forms the philosophical bases for ancient and modern practices of horoscope reading.
+Description: This is a very specialized and ongoing class designed for those with a specific interest in the mythological, esoteric and philosophical traditions that forms the philosophical bases for ancient and modern practices of horoscope reading.
 There will be no text.
 Rather, participants will be drawing upon their life's experiences, supplemented by exercises and handouts.
 Meets: One Sunday each month.7:00-9:00.
-Begins in January.
-Contact Jerry activities@alexandriawest.org for further information.
+Contact Jerry inquiriesl@alexandriawest.org for further information.

 Seminars and Workshops